Data protection / Police

 Privacy is your human right

 • There is a legal basis: a law that allows them to do so.
-In the UK, this will likely be the UK General Data Protection Regulation (UK GDPR) or the 2018 Data Protection Act.
+In the UK, this will likely be the UK General Data Protection Regulation (UK GDPR) or the Data Protection Act 2018.

-• They have a legitimate aim: the police must have a good reason.
+• They have a legitimate aim: the police must have a good reason to interfere with your privacy.

-• The interference is proportionate: it must only go as far as is needed to achieve that legitimate aim.
+• The interference is proportionate: the interference must only go as far as is needed to achieve that legitimate aim.

 Back to top